-If a player is foot-faulting, his/her opponent should warn him/her and notify his/her own coach.
+If a player is foot-faulting, the opponent should warn them and notify their own coach.
 If it continues, both coaches will act as foot-fault judges.
 They will position themselves where they can see the baseline and call all foot-faults.
 Foot-faults, when called, must be called for or against all players involved.